getappmap/appmap-intellij-plugin/description.md

 - **`@explain` (default)**: Navie makes context-aware suggestions, provides specific solutions, and reasons about the larger context of the specific code being worked on.

+- **`@diagram`**:  Navie will create and render a Mermaid compatible diagram within the Navie chat window.
+You can open this diagram in the [Mermaid Live Editor](https://mermaid.live), copy the Mermaid Definitions to your clipboard, save to disk, or expand a full window view.

 - **`@plan`**: Navie focuses the AI response on building a detailed implementation plan for the relevant query.
 This will focus Navie on only understanding the problem and the application to generate a step-by-step plan.